raul23/pyebooktools/examples.rst

 - `Organize ebook files with output_folder_pamphlets`_: e.g. small pdfs or saved webpages
-- `Organize ebook files with output_folder_uncertain`_: use online metadata sources to get ISBN from author & title
+- `Organize ebook files with output_folder_uncertain`_: use online metadata sources to get ISBN from extracted author & title

 Organize ebook files with only ``output_folder``
 ------------------------------------------------